What does it mean to be a barista?

 Small workshop sizes ensure a personalized learning experience under the tutelage of coffee business professionals who have owned and successfully run coffee businesses.

 The ABC’s modern espresso lab has the latest products and equipment from the specialty coffee industry’s top companies and actual coffee bar setting for hands-on practice.
-Here you can acquire the skills required for developing your business’s menu and preparing espresso drinks as well as smoothies, blender drinks, and light food items like a panini.
+Here, you can acquire the skills required for developing your business’s menu and preparing espresso drinks, smoothies, blender drinks, and light food items like a panini.

-This methodology, which provides total immersion in the classroom lets you gain competency and confidence to open and run your very own coffee business efficiently.
+This methodology, which provides total immersion in the classroom, lets you gain competency and confidence to open and run your coffee business efficiently.

 Business & Barista & Roasting Workshop: